Bruce Antone

-Bruce Antone (born November 1, 1960) is an American politician from Florida.
-A Democrat, he served in the Florida House of Representatives from 2002 to 2006 and again from 2012 to 2020, representing parts of Orlando in Orange County.
+Bruce Hadley Antone (born November 1, 1960) is an American politician from Florida.
+A Democrat, he served in the Florida House of Representatives from 2002 to 2006, from 2012 to 2020, and again from 2022, representing parts of Orlando in Orange County.

 Early life and career

 Antone was born in Mobile, Alabama, and attended Tuskegee University, graduating with a degree in electrical engineering in 1983.
 Following graduation, he started graduate studies in electrical engineering, but moved to the state of Florida in 1984, where he pursued graduate studies in public administration at the University of Central Florida, but did not graduate.

 Antone worked as a legislative aide to State Senator Buddy Dyer from 1992 to 1999, including serving as his chief of staff.
 He ran for a seat on the Orange County Commission from the 6th District, but received only 9% of the vote.
 In 2000, when incumbent State Representative Alzo J. Reddick did not seek re-election, Antone ran to succeed him, facing Gary Siplin, Wardell Sims, Miles Brooks, and David Rucker in the Democratic primary.
 He earned the endorsement of the Orlando Sentinel, which praised him as the "best equipped" candidate, but ultimately lost to Siplin and Sims, who advanced to a runoff election, winning 27% of the vote.